 contracts.
-The approved budget allows for adding two full-time and one temporary position in 2021 to keep up with the program area's growing needs.
+The budget proposes adding two full-time and one temporary position in 2021 to keep up with the program area's growing needs.

 The Region continues to carry out programs to combat invasive species, monitor emerging threats, remove dangerous trees, and maintain safe public access to the Regional Forest.